apegraduate8/express-blog/README.md

 #### Set up Mustache and render the index

 Again, we'll use Mustache, at least in the beginning, because the syntax has a gentle learning curve.
 To change your rendering engine you'll need to edit your app's configuration in `app.js`.
 We also have to change what happens when a user GETs '/'.
-Let's get it to render our index template instead of sending 'Hello World'.
+Let's get it to render our index template instead of sending 'homepage'.

 ```javascript
 // app.js